deval-shah/enterprise-search/README.md

 ## Release Notes

-Version 1.0.2 - 08/04/2024
+Version 1.0.2 - 19/04/2024
-- Added deployment support to any k8s cluster using terraform.
+- Added benchmarking support to profile sub components of the RAG pipeline
-- Fixed the ollama localhost issue in the llamaindex framework.
+- Updated pipeline code to async mode
-- Added support to pull and test multiple ollama models configurable during deployment.
+- Added support for multi file upload
+- Added integration tests for testing API endpoints
 - Bug Fixes and Improvements
+- Added prometheus support in k8s deployment to scrape metrics from server backend